AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClientCredentialClient.md

 ## `Create Client Credential Client`

-Create a Client Credential Client.
+Create a Client credential client.
 A Client Id and Client Secret will be generated to perform
             authentication.
-Make sure to store the Secret somewhere safe as we do not store the actual value after the creation step.
-If you do not have access to the Secret value, we suggest deleting the Secret and adding a new one for this Client.
-Clients have unique Ids in a Tenant.
+Make sure to store the secret somewhere safe as we do not store the actual value after the creation step.
+If you do not have access to the secret value, we suggest deleting the secret and adding a new one for this client.
+Clients have unique Ids in a tenant.
-            Currently there is a limit of 50000 clients (of all types) per Tenant.
+            Currently there is a limit of 50000 clients (of all types) per tenant.

 ### Request